CapsAdmin/pac3/README.md

 The Wiki for PAC3 can be found [here](https://github.com/CapsAdmin/pac3/wiki "PAC3 Wiki")

+This addon is also on the [workshop](http://steamcommunity.com/sharedfiles/filedetails/?id=104691717 "Workshop Version")

 If you're completely new to PAC check out the [Beginners FAQ](https://github.com/CapsAdmin/pac3/wiki/Beginners-FAQ "Beginners FAQ")

 If you know the basics check out the [Intermediate FAQ](https://github.com/CapsAdmin/pac3/wiki/Intermediate-FAQ "Intermediate FAQ")